ekummerfeld/IHI/README.md

 General:
 - [X] Pick the final file structure
   * create a tmp folder for R modified datasets?

+  TETRAD:
+  - [ ] add F score as a statistic (?)
+   * at least add AHP and AHR to the statistics if not

 Generate.java
 - [X] Allow parsing in args like nruns, sample size, etc